ThomasBleijendaal/RapidCMS/README.md

 });
 ```

-If a `SubEntity` is being edited in the example from above, the `id` of its corresponding parent entity is given as `parentId`
+If a `SubEntity` is being edited in the example from above, the `id` of its corresponding parent entity is given as `parent`
 to each of the methods of the repository.
 This allows you to make more specific queries to the database, and simplyfies the logic
 inside the repository.